Tuesday, September 29, 2015

 How-to-draw a Gypsy Wagon drawing lesson and worksheet.

 This free printable how-to-draw worksheet is for the traditional gypsy bow-top wagon that they used for centuries to travel and live.
-The top is cloth on a wooden frame to make it lighter than an all-wood construction, and that makes a big difference to a tired horse pulling it.
+The top is a cloth-covered wooden frame to make it lighter than an all-wood construction, and that makes a big difference for a tired horse pulling it.

 SCROLL DOWN TO ACCESS THE FREE PDF

-Parents and teachers will be able to use this in class and at home; it could be part of a social studies lesson or history.
+Parents and teachers can use this in class and at home; it could be part of a social studies or history lesson.
 It can be an extra credit classroom assignment or a take-home project.

 How to Draw A Gypsy Wagon Worksheet.